-Tibetan Monks developed Acupressure at least 5000 thousand of years ago and it involves simple techniques, it’s easy to do and it is cost effective.
-This is the most popular method for treating pain and pressure in the world, and the complete health system has been documented for use in treating over 3000 conditions.
+Tibetan Monks developed Acupressure at least 5000 thousand years ago, and it involves simple techniques, it’s easy to do, and it is cost effective.
+This is the most popular method around the world for treating pain and pressure in the body.
+The acupressure health system has been documented for use in treating over 3000 conditions.

 In China you are never too young to learn the techniques of acupressure, and children are using acupressure techniques at the start of their school day.
 They start by pressing the index fingers between their eyes, pull their fingers down below their cheekbones and press.
 With the middle three fingers of each hand, they press between their rows, pull out to their temples and press once more.

 Basics of Acupressure